Seraaron/agora/srd/lists/stats/Shock.md

 ##### Remedies for Shock

-**Shock must be remedied by indulging your personal vices, or by crying, or both**: _whatever calms your nerves and blows off steam_, basically.
+**Shock must be remedied by indulging your personal vices, or by crying, or both**: _Whatever calms your nerves and blows off steam_, basically.

 > ### Eg.
-> Traditionally, 'vices' includes things like theft, violence, or boasting — the [seven deadly sins](https://en.wikipedia.org/wiki/Seven_deadly_sins) and all that — but it could just as easily mean substance abuse, regressing to old habits, entering a bout of melancholy, or causing personal sacrilege.
+> Traditionally, 'vices' includes things like theft, violence, or boasting — the [seven deadly sins](https://en.wikipedia.org/wiki/Seven_deadly_sins) and all that — but it could just as easily mean substance abuse, regressing to old Habits, entering a bout of melancholy, or causing personal sacrilege.